richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_GlobalVariables.md

 Another possible workaround is to restructure your pipelines so that all the necessary data transformations are done within a single pipeline, thus avoiding the need to pass data between pipelines.

+_Note: The same limitation applies to Data Flows.
+Data Flows do not support output parameters and cannot pass values back to the parent pipeline._